squinkylabs/CVfunk-Modules/README.md

 # Wave Propagation Module

 The Wave Propagation module for VCV Rack simulates the propagation of waves through a medium, offering unique visual and auditory feedback based on the interactions within a network of nodes.
+Each of the 24 nodes can generate a decay envelope when stimulated, allowing for long decay tails and rhythmic synchronized pulsations.

 ## Features